satoshibytes/NebulasNodeMonitor/readme.md

 * Simpler installer.

 ### This is still a work in progress ###
-This repo is a work in progress and I am still working on the code and testing.
-It's not ready for real world usage at the moment.
-In the future, I would like to support notifications via Telegram & email as well as a web-based GUI with stored node stats.
+This repo is a work in progress and is in testing on a live node.
+It's however not recommended for use on a live node.

-If used in a live environment, you can set the option to disable server restarts so it will only observe the system.
+If used in a live environment, you can set the option to disable server restarts so it will only observe the system and send notification -  it will not intervene with operation.

 ### License ###
 Copyright 2020 @SatoshiBytes